vnep-approx-py3/alib-py3/README.md

 Note that **alib** must lie on the PYTHONPATH.
 If you use a virtual environment, we propose to install sphinx within the virtual environment (using **pip install spinx**) and executing the above from within the virtual environment.

-# Contact
+# Contact and Acknowledgement

-If you have any questions, simply write a mail to mrost(AT)inet.tu-berlin(DOT)de.
+If you have any questions, either open up an issue on GitHub or write a mail to mrost<AT>inet.tu-berlin<DOT>de.

-# Acknowledgement

-Major parts of this code were developed under the support of the **German BMBF Software Campus grant 01IS1205**.
+Major parts of this code were developed under the support of the **German BMBF Software Campus grant 01IS1205** from 2016 to 2018.